 And she had a garment of divers colours upon her: for with such robes were the king’s daughters that were virgins apparelled.
 Then his servant brought her out, and bolted the door after her.

 And Tamar put ashes on her head, and rent her garment of divers colours that was on her, and laid her hand on her head, and went on crying.

 So Tamar remained desolate in her brother Absalom’s house.
 II Samuel 13:16-20

 The account of Tamar, the daughter of King David, ranks as one of the most tragic accounts of a woman recorded in the Old Testament.
 The Bible records many woman who suffered either by their own mistakes and shortcomings or due to circumstances beyond their control (Eve, Naomi, Rizpah, Esther, and Hanna, to name a few).

 But, Tamar’s story is unprecedented in its scope and poignancy.
-The pure, innocent, virgin daughter of the King who is unmercifully abused and rejected by her brother, Amnon.
+The pure, innocent, virgin daughter of the King is sexually abused and then unmercifully rejected by her brother, Amnon.
 The Lord pronounced judgment over the household of King David in response to his moral failures over Bathsheba and her husband Uriah.
 And judgment came swift and severe.